 Hydrology inputs covering a 77-year period of record are required for the WAM simulations.
 The hydrology inputs are expected to represent the full range of hydrologic variability, including flooding, average conditions, and droughts.
 The historical 1940-2016 naturalized streamflows and corresponding net evaporation-precipitation data sets meet such criteria.
 In order to generate a 77-year sequence of hydrologic conditions that reflect future climate change conditions, the historical hydrologic record was adjusted using the three ensembles of hydrology previously described.
-The adjusted historical hydrologic record results in three new sequences of 77 years (one for each planning horizon-2040, 2070, and 2115), each corresponding to the same 77 years of historical hydrology, but now reflecting the climate change variability of the ensembles.
+The adjusted historical hydrologic record was corresponding to the same 77 years of historical hydrology, but now reflecting the climate change variability of the ensembles.